MileHacker Logo

 Mid-Range

 Hotel El Ganzo: An unique, artistic boutique experience near the marina (not strictly in town).
-The Drifthouse: A boutique option in downtown San José del Cabo.
+The Drifthouse: A boutique option in the city center San José del Cabo.

 Luxury